ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 * All template variables MUST be within the path or query components of the URI.

-* The URI template MAY contain the two variables "target" and "ipproto" and MAY contain other variables.
+* The URI Template MAY contain the two variables "target" and "ipproto" and MAY contain other variables.
 If the "target" or "ipproto" variables are included, their values MUST NOT be empty.
 Clients can instead use "\*" to indicate wildcard or no-preference values; see {{scope}}.